erikvanzijst/electronics/scramble/index.md

 ![Restart Switch](restart_switch.png)

-That brought the project to a point where I though it was complete enough as a first version.
+That brought the project to a point where I thought it was complete enough as a first version.

 ![](breadboard.jpg)